As you manage your cryptocurrency business, you will encounter suspicious or unusual transactions. What do you do?

 FinCEN has prioritized reducing money laundering and illegal activities related to cryptocurrency in recent years, so you need to be prepared.
-Failing to adhere to compliance regulations is punishable through civil and criminal fines and jail time.
+Failing to adhere to compliance regulations is punishable by civil and criminal fines, including possible jail time.

 For example, in 2015, Ripple Labs and its subsidiary, SRP II, were fined $700,000 for failing to create and use an AML compliance program.
 In 2018, the CEO of Bitcoins Inc. was arrested on criminal charges related to violating AML laws.